Analysis | The tricky politics of court-packing for Joe Biden

 (Although even a Democratic-majority Senate might not be enough, given some Senate Democrats’ opposition to measures such as ending the filibuster.)

 Biden could split the difference and say he doesn’t support court-packing, but he does support other Supreme Court and governing reforms: Notably term limits for justices, which he hinted Thursday night that he is considering.
-Democrats could try to strengthen their congressional majority by making Washington, D.C., and/or Puerto Rico a state.
+Democrats could try to strengthen their congressional majority by making D.C. and/or Puerto Rico a state.